 I’m going to turn down a new job tomorrow.

 People keep telling me that I’ll need to get another job…for mental stimulation even if not for the money.
-There may be some truth in that, but this particular job is not right for me.
+They may be right about that, but this particular job is not for me.

 Its not because I can’t do the job.
 Its a wealth management role that I reckon I could do in my sleep.

 It’s not because it would mean grinding out 9 to 5+ in an office; you choose your own hours and work from home or at clients.

 And its not because of the money.
 Once you have built a client list, the money is almost embarrassingly good.
 Apparently, the average person doing this role spends 2 months a year on foreign holidays.
 This is a clue it’s a “stealing candy from kids” scenario.

 Its not because I’m lazy either.
 I spent many years as a workaholic and these tendencies remain.
 When I was in my early 20s, I used to tell myself that I’d ease back after my net worth reached £X. That was a long time ago and I just kept on going past a series of money milestones – like a marathon with no finishing line at 26 miles.
 If anything, the temptations to work hard have gotten greater over time.

 The reason I’m turning it down is that it means selling expensive investment products to people who don’t need them.